Plants we regret losing

 Leptospermum ‘New Silver Fantasy’

-The other reliable tea tree we planted in October 2003, beside the one above, was Leptospermum scoparium ‘New Silver Fantasy’.
+The other reliable tea-tree we planted in October 2003, beside the one above, was Leptospermum scoparium ‘New Silver Fantasy’.
 This plant also grew to 1.5m high and 2m wide and had silver weeping foliage and masses of pink flowers in spring.
-This plant also had an attack of webbing caterpillar – we sprayed with Confidor and white horticultural oil – but survived until December 2019.
+This plant also had an attack of webbing caterpillar – we sprayed with Confidor and white horticultural oil – it survived until December 2019.

 Leucophyta brownii ‘Cape le Grand’